Mark-Clegg/asm1802/README.md

 #### Optional arguments

-ALIGN=...: Align the subroutine to the specified power of 2 boudary. (e.g. ALIGN=32).
-Specifying ALIGN=AUTO will align to the nearest power of 2 boundary greater or equal to the SUBROUTINE size.
+- ALIGN=...: Align the subroutine to the specified power of 2 boudary. (e.g. ALIGN=32).
+Specifying ALIGN=AUTO will align to the nearest power of 2 boundary greater or equal to the SUBROUTINE size (as determined during pass 1).
 This allows the creation of library modules that can be #included anywhere in code helping to ensure that short branches remain in range wherever the code is included.

-PAD=...: When ALIGN is specified, fill any skipped bytes with the given value, instead of leaving an unintialised gap.
+- PAD=...: When ALIGN is specified, fill any skipped bytes with the given value, instead of leaving an unintialised gap.

-STATIC: By default, SUBROUTINES that are not referenced, are removed from the assembly.
+- STATIC: By default, SUBROUTINES that are not referenced, are removed from the assembly.
 Flagging a SUBROUTINE as STATIC forces assembly of the SUBROUTINE regardless of whether or not it is used.